docpainting/agentic_selfevolve_commandcenter/README.old2.md

 ## 🌟 Overview

-The **Agentic Self-Evolving Command Center** is a production-ready AI agent workspace that goes beyond traditional agent frameworks.
-This is a **complete IDE/GUI command center** with fully integrated browser and terminal control, enabling agents to autonomously code, browse, test, and evolve - all while maintaining a beautiful midnight glassmorphism interface for human oversight and seamless takeover capabilities.
+The **Agentic Self-Evolving Command Center** is a production-ready AI agent workspace that combines cutting-edge technologies to create an intelligent, self-improving system.
+It features a beautiful midnight glassmorphism UI, powerful backend orchestration, and advanced memory systems for true agent intelligence.

 ### What Makes This Special?

-- 🖥️ **Complete IDE/GUI**: Full-featured command center with integrated browser and terminal - agents can code, browse web, and execute commands autonomously within the interface
+- 🧠 **Self-Evolving**: Integrates with EvoAgentX for automatic workflow optimization
-- 🔄 **Self-Evolution Focus**: Every component designed for continuous improvement through OpenEvolve watchdog, pattern detection, and EvoAgentX workflow optimization
+- 💾 **Knowledge Graph**: LightRAG + Neo4j for persistent, queryable memory
-- 🧠 **Dynamic MCP**: Model Context Protocol with PRAR loop (Perceive-Reason-Act-Reflect) for advanced reasoning, branching decisions, and extensible tool integration
+- 🎨 **Beautiful UI**: Midnight glassmorphism design with real-time updates
-- 👁️ **Human-in-the-Loop**: Takeover mode allows seamless transition between autonomous agent control and manual human intervention in both browser and terminal
+- 🔄 **Dynamic Reasoning**: PRAR loop (Perceive-Reason-Act-Reflect) for advanced decision-making
-- 💾 **Knowledge Graph**: LightRAG + Neo4j automatically mirrors all code, conversations, and executions into a queryable semantic graph for agent learning
+- 🌐 **Browser Automation**: ChromeDP with numbered overlays (Rango-style)
-- 🎨 **Midnight Glassmorphism**: Production-quality UI with real-time updates, numbered browser overlays (Rango-style), and visual state indicators
+- 💬 **Real-time Communication**: WebSocket + JSON-RPC 2.0 (A2A protocol)
-- 💬 **Dual Protocol**: WebSocket for real-time streaming chat + JSON-RPC 2.0 for standardized agent-to-agent (A2A) communication
+- 🧩 **MCP Integration**: Model Context Protocol for tool extensibility
-- 📊 **Code Intelligence**: Automatic pattern detection, concept wiring, security analysis, and execution learning from every interaction
+- 📊 **Code Mirroring**: Automatic Neo4j knowledge graph of your codebase

 ---

 ## ✨ Features

 ### 🎨 Frontend